 Trusted Customer - Traveled, March 2025

 A very enjoyable experience.
 Really enjoyed seeing the sites of Japan.
 The accommodation at each stopover was very comfortable.
 When we had to find our own evening meals we were able to quite easily.
 We had plenty of bottled water supplied to us each day as it did get warm some days.
 Any queries we had were easily answered.
-Our Tour Guide *Personal information removed by Feefo* was very knowledgeable and shared a lot of information about each area we were visiting as well as general knowledge of her own country.
+Our Tour Guide was very knowledgeable and shared a lot of information about each area we were visiting as well as general knowledge of her own country.
 This was our first Trafalgar tour to date.
 It was a great experience with most things going as they should.
-The weather was against us at Mt Fuji, however our Guide *Personal information removed by Feefo* made a call for us to get to see Mt Fuji the evening we stayed over.
+The weather was against us at Mt.
+Fuji, however our Guide made a call for us to get to see Mt.
+Fuji the evening we stayed over.
 We woke up to fresh snow the next morning.
 For an Aussie this was just an amazing experience.
 She had some challenging issues along the way also, but handled them very well.
 Our accommodation at each stopover was comfortable and sometimes full of surprises.
 My husband and I really enjoyed this tour and would highly recommend Trafalgar Tours.

 Source: Tour operator Submitted: 04/10/2025